Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

-Each year, I make the pilgrimage from coast to coast to spend the holidays with my family.
-It is a journey I greatly anticipate as I find myself not only home sick, but in need of family time by years end.
+Each year, I make the pilgrimage from coast to coast to spend time with my family.
+It is a journey I greatly anticipate as I find myself not only home sick, but in need of family time after a few months away.
 I eagerly anticipate my work day to end and the voyage to begin with a dash to the airport.
 This delight usually melts away like a snowman standing in the sun by the time I make it to the TSA security check point.
-I begin to wish that Santa would give all us good girls and boys a teleporter, so we can by pass all the humbugs you usually find working at most major airports.

 Imagine what little things you can do to boost the value of the products and services your sell.
 How would those little deeds of kindness motivate your buyers to shorten the sales cycle?
 What would your work place be like if your staff and customers alike were untroubled and energized about doing business with each other?
-In a market that has become so competitive and where every dollar seems to count, the value of customer service has become that fine line between struggling for success and actually achieving success.
+In a market that has become so competitive and where every dollar seems to count, unscripted caring is the fine line between struggling for success and actually achieving success.